usefixie/fixie-wrench/README.md

 For example, to forward a Postgres database running on port 5432 of my-database.example.com to port 1234 on your application host: `fixie-wrench 1234:my-database.example.com:5432`.
 With Fixie Wrench running, your application can now connect to the remote database by connecting to `localhost:1234`.

 ## Installation
 Download the latest release from the [releases page](https://github.com/usefixie/fixie-wrench/releases/) and place the files in your project directory.
-You can now execute Fixie Wrench locally by running `./fixie-wrench` in the terminal or, in production, by adding your `fixie-wrench` command to your procfile.
+You can now execute Fixie Wrench locally by running `./fixie-wrench` in the terminal or, in production, by adding your `fixie-wrench` command to your Procfile.

 ## Advanced use